top of page

 Honorary members - persons who have given or are giving exceptional service to the Society; the persons entitled to this class of membership shall be reviewed annually by the Senior Officials of the Society.

-8. Persons wishing to be added to the Astbury waiting list will have to pay a deposit.
-On admission to Astbury membership the deposit will be deducted from the amount of the Astbury subscription.
-If the offer of Astbury membership is not taken up, the deposit will be forfeited.
+8. Any person wishing to be added to the Astbury waiting list will have to pay a fee which is non-refundable.
+If the offer of an Astbury membership is not taken up, the person’s name will be removed from the waiting list.

 9 The annual subscription shall be payable on the 1 January each year and any membership not renewed before the 1 April shall be classed as a resignation.